• Skip to primary navigation

 RECIPE NOTES & TIPS

-Nut-free option – Simply omit the almonds for a nut-free cake.
+• Nut-free option – simply omit the almonds for a nut-free cake.

-Storing the cake - in an airtight container at room temperature for up to 3 days or freeze for up to 2 months.
+• Store the cake - in an airtight container at room temperature for up to 3 days.
 Do not keep the cake in the fridge or it will dry out.

 Nutrition